nanorc - GNU nano’s configuration file

 linter

 Invokes a syntax-checking program (if the active syntax defines one).
-If this program produces lines of the form "filename:linenum:charnum: some message", then the cursor will be put at the indicated position in the mentioned file while showing "some message" on the status bar.
+If this program produces lines of the form "filename:linenum:charnum: some message", then the cursor is put at the indicated position in the mentioned file while showing "some message" on the status bar.
 You can move from message to message with <PgUp> and <PgDn>, and leave linting mode with ^C or <Enter>.

 justify